vaibhavsagar/resume/resume.md

 - Part of the Control Systems team working on the kiosk codebase \hfill _Python & Haskell_
+- Implemented a memory-monitoring service for our kiosks
+- Enabled audit logging of shell sessions to meet a tight PCI compliance deadline
+- Implemented support for the Ingenico iUC285 reader, enabling our kiosks to accept contactless and chip insert payments

 ### Software Developer at Obsidian Systems \hfill August 2018--February 2020